2021 Best Liberal Arts / Sciences & Humanities Colleges for Non-Traditional Students in Utah

 Best Liberal Arts / Sciences & Humanities Schools for Non-Traditional Students

 Weber State University comes in at #2 in this year's ranking.
-WSU is a fairly large public school located in the small city of Ogden.
+WSU is a very large public school located in the city of Ogden.
 WSU also made our Best Colleges for Liberal Arts / Sciences & Humanities in Utah list, coming in at #4.

 The #3 spot in this year's ranking belongs to Southern Utah University.
 Southern Utah University is a large public school located in the town of Cedar City.
 Southern Utah University not only placed well in our non-traditional rankings.
 It is also #3 on our Best Colleges for Liberal Arts / Sciences & Humanities in Utah list.

 About 0.8% of USU students default on their loans in three years, which is lower than average.
-Approximately 13,751 students take at least one class online at USU.
+There are approximately 13,751 students at USU that take at least one class online.
 About 9,734 of the students at USU are attending part time.

 The Integrated Postsecondary Education Data System (IPEDS) from the National Center for Education Statistics (NCES), a branch of the U.S. Department of Education (DOE) serves as the core of the rest of our data about colleges.